-System shall calculate the opportunity cost for each limitation type for each calendar month of the forward 12-month rolling period (M to M+11), as the difference between Model_Run_1 and Model_Run_2, divided by $Y{k,v}$, except if M≥N-10, there will not be forward rolling applicability to enforce, and hence no opportunity cost to update, where:
+System shall calculate the opportunity cost for each limitation type for each calendar month of the upcomingforward 12-month rolling period (rolling year) for each limitation type M to M+11), as the difference between Model_Run_1 and Model_Run_2, divided by $Y{k,v}$, except if M≥N-10, there will not be forward rolling applicability to enforce, and hence no opportunity cost to update, where:

-- Model_Run_1 (base B-run) would reflect
+f.Model_Run_1 (base B-run) would reflect

-- a) The annual-rolling limitation in the forward-rolling 12-month period (from M to M+11) for that rolling limitation type under analysis (forward-rolling limitation for month M).
-This constraint is applicable only if M≤N-11

-- b) No backward-rolling limit is enforced.
+Template Version: 4 🍣 California ISO Technology Document Version: 1.81.9 Commitment Costs Phase 3 Business Requirements Specification - Planning Date Created: 12/21/2016 the The annual-rolling limitation in the upcomingforward-rolling 12-month period (from M to M+11) for that rolling limitation type g.a) the under analysis (forward-rolling limitation from M-11 to M reduced by actual usage from M-11 to M-1 for that limitation type (the rolling limitation for month M) for month M).
+This constraint is applicable only if M≤N-11 b) No backward-rolling limit is enforced.

-- c) Any other limitation types
+h.c) Any remainingother limitation types